 - Do you want smart home additions such as a garage door opener you can check remotely from your cell phone?

-These add-ons will increase your costs, but they could go a long way in protecting your home in the long run.
+These add-ons will increase your equipment costs, but they could go a long way in protecting your home in the long run.

 Installation fees for the average home system range from as little as $85 to as much as $1800, according to the estimators at Home Advisor.
 There are two different types of home security installation and which one you choose will affect the overall installation costs.